raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

 --- task ---
 Describe what the sprite will do in words.
-Tell a friend or someone in your family.
+Tell a friend or family member.

 --- /task ---